FelixAugenstein/cloud-pak-for-data-tutorial-part-ii/README.md

 ## Run and train the model

-From the Configure AutoAI experiment window:
+From the Configure details window:

-1. In the Select column to predict box, select churn.
+1. In the select prediction column, select churn.

 ![Select Prediction Column](readme_images/prediction-column.png)